AMReX-Astro/MAESTROeX/docs/_sources/thermo_notes.rst.txt

    chemical equilibrium.
 Or both of these terms can be neglected in the rising parcel.
-This would be justified if the timescale for reactions is long compared to the convective timescale, and either the same is ture for ionization or the fluid is fully ionized.
+This would be justified if the timescale for reactions is long compared to the convective timescale, and either the same is true for ionization or the fluid is fully ionized.

 #.
 If we assume that :math:`\bar{\mu}` remains constant in the parcel, then
    :math:`\frac{d \ln \bar{\mu}}{d \ln P}` drops out for the parcel.
 In this case,